 Health and Safety

 There’s no doubt that the construction industry involves more physical labor.
 That’s why there must be an added emphasis on employee health and safety.
 This can come in the form of bigger picture items such as health benefits for muscle strain and repetitive motion disorders, to everyday items, such as making sure your staff has access to a cool, covered place to take their breaks, and ample food and water.
-Not only will this ensure your employees are safe and physically at their best, but investing in an employee’s health and happiness has proven to make more productive on the job.
+Not only will this ensure your employees are safe and physically at their best, but investing in an employee’s health and happiness has proven to make them more productive on the job.

 Taking your management strategies up a notch can play a huge role in employee satisfaction and retention, and help avoid some of the under-staffing issues that are plaguing the construction industry as a whole.